cpoirier/scaffold/README.markdown

 # Philosophy

-Scaffold's design is based on a whole bunch of experience doing small, hand-coded web-based systems, and a few basic principles:
+Scaffold's design is based on a whole bunch of experience doing small, hand-coded, web-based systems, boiled down to a few basic principles:

 * Site organization is a business decision, not simply an application one.
 Your framework should support you, not dictate to you, in this respect.